 With that in mind, here are a few SEO tactics that will help you.

-Building a friendly-website this means that you have to make it easy to understand for human but also for search engines algorithms, all this means the code should be clean and free from technical errors.
+Building a friendly website means that you have to make it easy to understand for humans but also for search engines algorithms, all this means the code should be clean and free from technical errors.
 It also means free from spelling and grammatical errors.
 Remember, the quality of your content is being evaluated too.

 Your title tag is the most important on-page factor.
 It’s the first thing users see when performing a search.
 A well-worded title tag can often entice a user to click on a higher-ranking page.
 So, make sure your title is appealing to visitors, so they click through your listing in search results.